influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/monitor.md

     {{< nav-icon "alerts" >}}

 {{< img-hd src="/img/influxdb/2-0-monitor-oss-deadman.png" />}}
-2. Choose a InfluxDB OSS field or create a new OSS field for your deadman alert:
+2. Choose a InfluxDB OSS field or create a new OSS field for your deadman alert.
-   1. Click **Create** and select **Deadman Check** in the dropown menu.
+3. Click **Create** and select **Deadman Check** in the dropown menu.
-   2. Define your query with at least one field.
+4. Define your query with at least one field.
-   3. Click **Submit** and **Configure Check**.
+5. Click **Submit** and **Configure Check**.
 When metrics stop reporting, you'll receive an alert.
-3. Start under **Schedule Every**, set the amount of time to check for data.
+6. Start under **Schedule Every**, set the amount of time to check for data.
-4. Set the amount of time to wait before switching to a critical alert.
+7. Set the amount of time to wait before switching to a critical alert.
-5. Save the Check and click on **View History** of the Check under the gear icon to verify it is running.
+8. Save the Check and click on **View History** of the Check under the gear icon to verify it is running.

 ### Create a notification endpoint

-Notification endpoints specify which endpoint to send the alerts.
+Notification endpoints specify which destination to send the alerts.
+For more information, see [notification endpoint](/influxdb/cloud/monitor-alert/notification-endpoints/create/).

-1. Create a [notification endpoint](/influxdb/cloud/monitor-alert/notification-endpoints/create/) by going to **Alerts > Notification Endpoint**.
+1. Click **Alerts > Notification Endpoint** and then click **Create**.
 2. Select a destination.
-InfluxDB Cloud supports different endpoints.
-On the Free Plan, to send a message to Slack, create a [Slack Webhook](https://api.slack.com/messaging/webhooks) and enter it in **Incoming Webhook URL**.
+InfluxDB Cloud supports different endpoints, but Slack is free for all users.
-   - For paid plans, send a message to:
+   - For paid plans, you are able to send an alert to:
      - Slack
      - PagerDuty
      - HTTP
+     For more information, see how to [upgrade your InfluxDB Cloud account](/influxdb/cloud/account-management/billing/#upgrade-to-usage-based-plan) to gain access to Pagerduty and HTTP post endpoints.
+3. Create a [Slack Webhook](https://api.slack.com/messaging/webhooks) on the Free Plan and enter it in **Incoming Webhook URL**.
-3. Click **Edit Notification Endpoint**.
+4. Click **Edit Notification Endpoint**.

 ### Create a notification rule

 Notification rules send a message to a specified notification endpoint whenever there is an outage.

-1. Create a [notification rule](/influxdb/cloud/monitor-alert/notification-rules/create/) by going to **Notification Rule**.
+1. Click **Alerts > Notification Rule**.
 2. Complete the **About** section.
+   1. Enter the name of your notification rule in the **Name** field.
+   2. Enter how frequently the rule should run in the **Schedule Every** field.
+   3. Enter an offset time in the **Offset** field.
+   4. Enter status and tag keys in the **Conditions** field.
+   5. Enter an endpoint in the **Message** field.
 3. Click **Create Notification Rule**.